deplatt/GrinNet/Written_Reports/Sprint_5/s5-planning-report.md

 - Complete image backend merging.

 Anthony:
-- To set up remote connection to the
+- To set up remote connection to the image + express server
-- Set up date to our express server and image server.
+- Set up hour and minute date to our express server and image server.
 - Complete image backend merging.
 - Testing if current expiring posts implementation works.